 Lincolnshire County Council, hereby known as Lincolnshire Council, is committed to providing a website that is accessible to the widest possible audience, regardless of technology or ability.
 The Lincolnshire Connect to Support website is intended to be accessed by anyone who needs help to continue living independently for longer.
-This website is owned and managed by Public Consulting Group (UK) Ltd on behalf of Lincolnshire County Council.
+This website is owned and managed by PPL UK on behalf of Lincolnshire County Council.

 This website should allow any user to: